 There are many schools out there.
-The most important part of an education is having quality teachers and professors who are dedicated.
+The most important part of education is having quality teachers and professors who are dedicated.
 It’s also important to be surrounded by bright, interested, and engaged peers who continue to push students to keep learning and exploring.
-The additional networking and community that comes as a college alumnus or alumna is valuable and nice, but it’s not really the full answer.
+The additional networking and community that come as a college alumnus or alumna are valuable and nice, but it’s not really the full answer.

 When people come out of an elite (or any) school, it doesn’t mean they’re imbued with creativity, originality, or an ability to interact with the world around them.
 The quality of a person is much more important than prestige, wealth, or an elite education.

 A quality education can come from many places and many sources.
 The importance is in the pursuit of continued education and learning throughout our lives.
 It doesn’t end with graduation—in fact, that’s usually the beginning.